blakecromar/git_commands/README.md

 ```

 ```
-git checkout -b <new branch name> | Creates a new branch while also switching to is
+git checkout -b <new branch name> | Creates a new branch while also switching to it
 ```

 ```
-git checkout <commit id> | This allows you to be on a branch at a specific commit.
+git checkout <commit id> | This allows you to be on a branch at a specific commit
 ```

 ## Git Status